vitorotri/computer-music/sound-synthesis/README.md

 # References

-[1] F. Moore, Elements of Computer Music.
+[1] F. R. Moore, "Elements of Computer Music".
 Prentice Hall, 1990.

-[2] L. Kinsler, A. Frey, A. Coppens, and J. Sanders, Fundamentals of Acoustics.
+[2] L. Kinsler, A. Frey, A. Coppens, and J. Sanders, "Fundamentals of Acoustics".
 Wiley, 2000.